fluxnetart/fluxnetart.github.io/_posts/2025-04-28-ecoinformatics-lecture.md

     </div>
 </div>

-<figcaption>Recording of Julia Oldham's complete lecture at the Center for Ecosystem Science and Society, Northern Arizona University.</figcaption>
+<figcaption>Recording of Julia Oldham's complete lecture and Q&A session at the Center for Ecosystem Science and Society, Northern Arizona University, Flagstaff.</figcaption>